paulhibbitts/test-docsify-this/docs/README.md

 The visual appearance of an online Markdown file displayed as a Web page by Docsify-This can be altered in two ways:

-- **Using the Web Page Builder:** This tool automatically generates the required Docsify-This URL with the necessary parameters
+- **Using the Web Page Builder:** This point-and-click tool automatically generates the required Docsify-This URL with the necessary parameters
 - **Manually Adjusting URL Parameters:** You can also manually modify the appearance by changing or adding specific parameters to the Docsify-This URL

 For example, to display the Markdown file located at https://raw.githubusercontent.com/hibbitts-design/docsify-this-one-page-article/main/home.md with a Docsify sidebar including headings up to 3 levels, the Docsify-This URL is: